Vonng/pigsty/docs/v-pgsql.md

 * **Selector（`service.selector`）**：

-  The **selector** specifies the instance members of the service, in the form of JMESPath, filtering variables from all cluster instance members.
+  The **selector** specifies the ins members of the service, in the form of JMESPath, filtering variables from all cluster ins members.
 The default `[]` selector will pick all cluster members.

 **Optional**

 * **Backup Selector（`service.selector`）**：

-  The optional **backup selector** `service.selector_backup` selects or marks the list of instances used for service backup, i.e. the backup instance takes over the service only when all other members of the cluster fail.
-For example, the `primary` instance can be added to the `replica` service's alternative set, so that the master can still carry the cluster's read-only traffic when all slaves fail.
+  The optional **backup selector** `service.selector_backup` selects or marks the list of ins used for service backup, i.e. the backup ins take over the service only when all other members of the cluster fail.
+For example, the `primary` ins can be added to the `replica` service's alternative set, so that the master can still carry the cluster's read-only traffic when all slaves fail.

 * **Source IP（`service.src_ip`）** ：

   Indicates the IP address used externally by the **service**.
-The default is `*`, which is all IP addresses on the local machine.
+The default is `*`, which is all IP addresses on the local.
 Using `vip` will use the `vip_address` variable to take the value, or you can fill in the specific IP address supported by the NIC.

 * **Host port（`service.dst_port`）**：

-  Which port on the target instance will the service's traffic be directed to? `postgres` will point to the port the database is listening on, `pgbouncer` will point to the port the connection pool is listening on, or you can fill in a fixed port number.
+  Which port on the target ins will the service's traffic be directed to? `postgres` will point to the port the database is listening on, `pgbouncer` will point to the port the connection pool is listening on, or you can fill in a fixed port number.

 * **Health Check method（`service.check_method`）**:

   How does the service check the health status of the instance?
-Currently only HTTP is supported.
+Currently, only HTTP is supported.

 * **Health Check Port（`service.check_port`）**:

-  Which port of the service check instance gets the health status of the instance? `patroni` will get it from Patroni (default 8008), `pg_exporter` will get it from PG Exporter (default 9630), or you can fill in a custom port number.
+  Which port of the service check-ins gets the health status of the ins? `patroni` will get it from Patroni (default 8008), `pg_exporter` will get it from PG Exporter (default 9630), or you can fill in a custom port number.

 * **Health Check Path（`service.check_url`）**: